facebookarchive/fbtracert/README.md

 ### Fault isolation in ECMP networks via multi-port traceroute

-This tools attempts to identify the network component that drops packets by employing the traceroute logic that explores multiple parallel paths.
+This tool attempts to identify the network component that drops packets by employing the traceroute logic that explores multiple parallel paths.
 The following describes the main goroutines and their logic.

 ### Sender

-We start this go-routine for every TTL that we expect on path to the destination.
-With start with some max TTL value, and then stop all senders that have TTL above the distance to the target.
+We start this goroutine for every TTL that we expect on path to the destination.
+We start with some max TTL value, and then stop all senders that have TTL above the distance to the target.
 For every TTL, the sender loops over a range of source ports, and emits a TCP SYN packet towards the destination with the set target port.
 The Sender also emits "Probe" objects on a special channel so that the analysis part may know what packets